Crailing West Lodge

 The bedroom sits to the rear with views across the fields and farmland, and the bed can either be configured to a super king or twin beds as preferred.
 The bed linen is 600 thread count for a touch of luxury.

-Outside is a pretty cottage garden with picnic bench and charcoal BBQ, and there’s the addition of a lockable shed for outdoor gear and bikes too.
+Outside is a pretty cottage garden with picnic bench and charcoal barbecue, and there’s the addition of a lockable shed for outdoor gear and bikes too.

 The accommodation is all on the ground floor and therefore may be suitable for less mobile guests.
 Please note there is one step up from the inner hall to the kitchen.